Performance considerations

 Efficient Handling of Large Files

 Large PST files or archives can hinder processing efficiency.
-We recommend extract these files before processing with Datashare.
-If they are too many of them, keep in mind Datashare will be able to extract them anyway.
+We recommend extracting these files before processing with Datashare.
+If they are too many of them, keep in mind that Datashare will be able to extract them anyway.

-Example to split Outlook PST files in multiple .eml files with readpst:
+Example of splitting Outlook PST files in multiple .eml files with readpst:

 readpst -reD <Filename>.pst